RMartin0717/graphql-express-tutorial/README.md

 3. Run the server by entering ```node server/server.js``` in the command line
 4. Go to http://localhost:4000/graphql in your browser

+# Making Requests

-#### To make a request in the browser, use the following format, with any root written in the server.js within the curly braces
+### To make a request in the browser, use the following format, with any root written in the server.js within the curly braces

 ```
 {